RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 This shows that for the :tt:`ppapadop` Lab on CRSP:

-1. User *ppapadop* who is a PI can see all files anywehre in the LAB area.
+1. User *ppapadop* who is a PI can see all files anywhere in the LAB area.
 #.
 All users in the LAB can read/write files in :tt:`share` area.
 #.
-Each user in the LAB has a folder named by UCNetID that is private to the
+Each user in the LAB has a folder named by UCINetID that is private to the
    user and to the PI.
    There are  LAB members in the group :tt:`ppapadop_lab_share`: *ppapadop*, *ckhacher*, *itoufiqu*, *tandriol*, *iychang*.